keshav1sharma/BrowserOS-agent/docs/memory_service_tool.md

 ### Graceful Degradation
 - Agent works normally when `MEM0_API_KEY` is not provided
+- Memory system can be completely disabled with `MEMORY_ENABLED="false"`
-- Memory operations return helpful error messages
+- Memory operations return helpful error messages when system is disabled
 - No breaking changes to existing functionality

 ### Clean Architecture
 - Memory system is completely optional and modular
+- Can be entirely disabled via `MEMORY_ENABLED="false"` environment variable
 - Existing tools and workflows unaffected
 - Clear separation of concerns
+- Graceful error handling when disabled

 ## 🔮 Future Enhancements
 - Local storage fallback for offline memory